nkusharoraa/SteeringDesign/README.md

 To facilitate this process, store the variables from $` 0 `$ to $` \alpha_L `$ in increments of $` 0.1^\circ `$ and from $` 0 `$ to $` \beta_L `$ in decrements of $` 0.1^\circ `$.

----

-If there are any additional instructions or clarifications required, please let me know.

 ### Prerequisites